Project Sourcing & Support

 05

-Check workmanship, packing logic, consolidation, and loading readiness before export release.
+Coordinate packing logic, consolidation, loading readiness, export documentation, and shipment follow-up before release.

 Shipment-ready release